 The survey participants had several concerns relating to cultured meat, including an anticipated disgust, health and safety, and whether it’s a more sustainable option.

-Societal concerns were also prevalent, with a large number of respondents worried that eating cultured meat would be in conflict with perceptions of gender and national identity.
+Societal concerns were also prevalent.
+A large number of respondents were worried that eating cultured meat would be in conflict with perceptions of gender and national identity.

-“Gen Z value Australia’s reputation as a supplier of quality meat, and many view meat-eating as being closely tied to concepts of masculinity and cultural identity,” Dr Bogueva says.
+“Gen Z value Australia’s reputation as a supplier of quality meat,” Dr Bogueva says.
+“Many view meat-eating as being closely tied to concepts of masculinity and cultural identity.”

 Others viewed cultured meat as a conspiracy orchestrated by the rich and powerful and were determined not to be convinced to consume it.

-“Generation Z are also unsure whether cultured meat is actually more environmentally sustainable, described by several respondents as potentially ‘resource consuming’ and not being ‘environmentally friendly’,” says Dr Bogueva.
+“Generation Z is also unsure whether cultured meat is actually more environmentally sustainable” says Dr Bogueva.
+“It was described by several respondents as potentially ‘resource consuming’ and not being environmentally friendly.”

-The respondents were effectively divided into two groups: the “against” described cultured meat as “another thing our generation has to worry about” and questioned the motivations of those developing it, while supporters described it as “money invested for a good cause” and “a smart move” by people who are “advanced thinkers”.
+The respondents were effectively divided into two groups.
+The “against” described cultured meat as “another thing our generation has to worry about” and questioned the motivations of those developing it.
+Supporters described it as “money invested for a good cause” and “a smart move” by people who are “advanced thinkers”.